 Adherents will maintain the confidentiality of information that concerns their client, customer, principal, or other party with whom they have a legally recognized professional or business relationship, and will not knowingly, during or following the termination of a real estate-related professional or business relationship: (a) reveal confidential information of or about such party; (b) use confidential information of or about such party to the disadvantage of the party; (c) use confidential information of or about such party to the Adherent's advantage; or (d) use confidential information of or about such party to the advantage of any other party, including, without limitation, to: (i) other clients, customers, or principals with whom the Adherent has a legally recognized professional or business relationship, (ii) the Adherent's colleagues and associates, and (iii) the Adherent's friends and family relations.
-The only exceptions to an Adherent's absolute duty of confidentiality are: (a) the transmission of confidential information after disclosure to and approval from all affected parties; (b) the transmission of information in the context of a legal proceeding pursuant to a court order, (c) where the transmission of confidential information is believed by the Adherent to be required to prevent the commission of a crime; or (d) where the use or transmission of confidential information is required to defend the Adherent or the Adherent's employees or associates against accusations of wrongful conduct.
+The only exceptions to an Adherent's absolute duty of confidentiality are: (a) the transmission of confidential information after disclosure to and approval from all affected parties; (b) the transmission of confidential information is believed by the Adherent to be required to prevent the commission of a crime; or (d) where the use or transmission of confidential information is required to defend the Adherent or the Adherent's employees or associates against accusations of wrongful conduct.